MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##  DJ Cut Killer
 This script lists all the users and their home directory sorting the data based on the users

+## Empty casks make the most noise
+Finds all empty files and directories in the current directory and all sub-directories